OPLSS/videography/README.md

 the Oregon Programming Languages Summer School sessions and publish the recordings.

-_The videographer authored this document in 2018 and is gradually updating it for 2019._

 ## A/V Personnel

 The OPLSS coordinator should designate a lead videographer and an